docarray/docarray/docs/user_guide/representing/array.md

 For DocList it will just iterate over all the documents and collect the image attribute of each document in a sequence for DocVec it will return the column of the image attribute.

-The question which kind of sequence to you pick when the field is optional, i.e, some of the datapoint could be None ?

-For DocList it will return a list of `Optional[ImageDoc]` instead of a `DocList[ImageDoc]`:
+For DocList it will return a list of `Optional[ImageDoc]` instead of a `DocList[ImageDoc]`, this is because the list can contain None and DocList can't.

 ```python
 from docarray import DocList